 Lasting effects of the ongoing Covid-19 pandemic continue to disrupt numerous manufacturing operations as the year draws to a close.
 Companies not only surviving, but thriving were those already undergoing a digital transformation to their manufacturing operations.

 “Digital transformation is the transformation of business, industrial products, operations, value chains and services that are enabled through the augmentation of people, knowledge and workplaces through the expanded use of digital technologies.
 It’s about the people in the workplaces, the processes, the technologies and services,” Janice Abel wrote in an ARC Advisory Group blog post.

 At the end of the day, digital transformation in manufacturing is all about enhancing customer service.
 Taking good care of your customers leads to more sales, better growth opportunities and higher profits.
-Achieving that goal requires breaking down barriers and ensuring free-flowing information between all employees, period.
+Achieving that goal requires breaking down barriers and ensuring free-flowing information between all employeesF.

-Sharing this data in a timely, relevant fashion most often requires a manufacturing execution system (MES) and a manufacturing operations management (MOM) process.
-MES is computer software while MOM may be software or an overarching process.
-A material resource planning (MRP) package helps you ready your inventory for production.
+Sharing this data in a timely fashion requires a manufacturing execution system (MES) and a manufacturing operations management (MOM) process.
+MES is computer software, while MOM may be software or an overarching process.
 An MES helps track raw material consumption during production.
+A material resource planning (MRP) package helps you prepare your production inventory.

-According to an ARC survey, most manufacturers are deploying MES solutions to connect information in different silos and plants.
-While there is some visibility, data silos still remain even though artificial intelligence, (AI), machine intelligence (MI) and other digital methods were being used to varying degrees.
+According to an ARC survey, most manufacturers deploy MES solutions to connect the information in different silos and plants.
+While there is some visibility, data silos remain even though artificial intelligence (AI), machine intelligence (MI) and other digital methods are being used to varying degrees.

 Driving Digital Transformation

 Ongoing supply chain disruptions are having a huge impact on manufacturing companies.
 When questioned about the resilience of their manufacturing and supply chains, the overwhelming response was “not very,” according to a recent blog by Forbes.